Integralist/Blog-Posts/Beginners-guide-on-how-to-test-your-code-(using-Jasmine-BDD).md

 …as you can see the test starts by describing what is expected of it.
 In this case it should add a class to the specified element.

-Within the execution of the test itself we can see that we’re executing the css.add() method and telling it to add the class ‘newclass’ to the element ‘header’ (which as you can see in the full code above was an element with an id of ‘my-header’ stored in the variable ‘header’).
+Within the execution of the test itself we can see that we’re executing the `css.add()` method and telling it to add the class `newclass` to the element `header` (which as you can see in the full code above was an element with an id of `my-header` stored in the variable `header`).

-After that code has executed we’re expecting the header element’s className value to be ‘myclassa myclassb newclass’.
+After that code has executed we’re expecting the header element’s className value to be `myclassa myclassb newclass`.

-If we were to run the test-runner.html file we should see all tests pass (this is demonstrated by the green bar and the message of ‘4 specs, 0 failure’).
+If we were to run the test-runner.html file we should see all tests pass (this is demonstrated by the green bar and the message of `4 specs, 0 failure`).

 To see the test suite fail then just amend one of the tests slightly to cause it to fail.
-For example in the above example we looked at change it to: toBe(‘x myclassa myclassb newclass’) and this will cause the test to fail because obviously the list of class names on the header element is not going to include the class name ‘x’ at the start.
+For example in the above example we looked at change it to: `toBe(‘x myclassa myclassb newclass’)` and this will cause the test to fail because obviously the list of class names on the header element is not going to include the class name ‘x’ at the start.

-When you run the test-runner.html’ file now (remember that now one of the tests will fail) you’ll see that instead of a nice clean green bar to highlight success you see a red bar and a drill down into the issue.
+Now when you run the test-runner.html file (remembering that now one of the tests will fail) you’ll see that instead of a nice clean green bar to highlight success you see a red bar and a drill down into the issue.
 If you do as I suggested above to cause the test to fail you’ll notice now Jasmine highlights exactly what the problem is to you…

 [http://cl.ly/1z3b1g3U1z0e2r2U2c2H](See screenshot image)